Jacobi Matrices

 The multiplication matrix of Chebyshev polynomials is defined as

-which is NOT a Jacobi matrix since it’s not symmetric.
-However, and the Jacobi matrix are closely related.
+which is NOT a Jacobi matrix since it’s not symmetric, but they only differ by a rank 1 perturbation, and also enjoy some important algebraic properties.
 In fact, we can show that the eigenvalues of are the roots of the Chebyshev polynomial , that is, the first kind of Chebyshev points, and the eigenvectors of are scaled values of the Chebyshev polynomials at the first kind of Chebyshev points:

 where